Volunteer winner named

 Each runner-up receives a further £1,000 toward church funds.

 You can read each of their humbling stories below, together with those of the other finalists.
-You can also watch a short video of the announcements here.

 Every one a star